-For this question, assume an American youth is an American citizen younger than 25 years old. (a) [2 Pts] You come up with a low cost way to collect data: You and your friends will set up tables at the UC Berkeley and Berkeley High School campuses and hand out paper surveys to passersby, who can then drop their response into a dropbox next to these same tables.
+For this question, assume an American youth is an American citizen younger than 25 years old.

+- (a) [2 Pts] You come up with a low cost way to collect data: You and your friends will set up tables at the UC Berkeley and Berkeley High School campuses and hand out paper surveys to passersby, who can then drop their response into a dropbox next to these same tables.
 The survey is a simple form that is the same as question 1.f from this exam, i.e. participants fill only a single bubble and write nothing else on the form.
-Select all of the following which are true. \Box Left as is, your sample may suffer from significant non-response bias. ☐ Assuming every individual who walks by responds to the survey, you can safely generalize the results of your sample to the population of interest. ☐ This survey is a form of quota sampling for high-school and college students. \Box For this sample, there's no need to worry about response bias. (b) [1 Pt] For the sampling procedure in part (a), what is the sampling frame?
-Everyone who lives in the city of Berkeley.
-Everyone who attends UC Berkeley or Berkeley High School.
-Students under the age of 25 who attend either UC Berkeley or Berkeley High School. ○ Everyone who passes by your table at UC Berkeley or Berkeley High School. (c) [0 Pts] Setting up a table on campus is a lot of work!
+Select all of the following which are true. - □ Left as is, your sample may suffer from significant non-response bias. - □ Assuming every individual who walks by responds to the survey, you can safely generalize the results of your sample to the population of interest. - $\Box$ This survey is a form of quota sampling for high-school and college students. - $\Box$ For this sample, there's no need to worry about response bias. - (b) [1 Pt] For the sampling procedure in part (a), what is the sampling frame? - Everyone who lives in the city of Berkeley. - Everyone who attends UC Berkeley or Berkeley High School. - Students under the age of 25 who attend either UC Berkeley or Berkeley High School. - Everyone who passes by your table at UC Berkeley or Berkeley High School. - (c) [0 Pts] Setting up a table on campus is a lot of work!
 As an alternative sampling strategy for learning about the popularity of BTS vs. Blackpink among American youth, you decide to include the question on the DS100 midterm instead.
 Which of the following pieces of terminology apply to this sampling strategy?
 Select all that apply.
-Note: This question is not for a grade, so don't spend too much time on it. ☐ Simple random sampling ☐ Probability sampling ☐ Quota sampling ☐ Convenience sampling
+Note: This question is not for a grade, so don't spend too much time on it. - □ Simple random sampling - □ Probability sampling - □ Quota sampling - □ Convenience sampling

-☐ Non-response bias

-\square None of the above

-\Box Chance error
+Solution: At least one of Simple Random Sampling, Probability Sampling, and Convenience Sampling gets full credit.

-Weekly Survey allows for the ease of surveying whoever we can get ahold of.
-Apple Random Sampling: This is a SRS because our sample is being uniformly at rand, where every individual, and group of individuals has the same probability of being sen. This is because we're assuming that everyone enrolled in the course answerry question on the Weekly Check, so this probability, by default is 100% bability Sampling: This is a probability sample because we are able to specify the bability that someone/some group is chosen in our sample.
-In our case, that probability 00% For the sampling procedure in part (c), name a group of individuals in the sample. h, where every individual, and group of individuals has the same probability of being sen. This is because we're assuming that everyone enrolled in the course answer question on the Weekly Check, so this probability, by default is 100% bability Sampling: This is a probability sample because we are able to specify the pability that someone/some group is chosen in our sample.
-In our case, that probability 100% pability that someone/some group is chosen in our sample.
-In our case, that probability 00% ] For the sampling procedure in part (c), name a group of individuals in the sampl but not in the population of interest.
-For example, "Students majoring in Data Scie Berkeley" is an example of a group of individuals. ution: International students taking the midterm. dents older than 25 taking the midterm
+Convenience Sampling: This is a form of convenience sampling - asking our question on the Weekly Survey allows for the ease of surveying whoever we can get ahold of.

+Simple Random Sampling: This is a SRS because our sample is being uniformly at random, where every individual, and group of individuals has the same probability of being chosen.
+This is because we're assuming that everyone enrolled in the course answers every question on the Weekly Check, so this probability, by default is 100%

+Probability Sampling: This is a probability sample because we are able to specify the probability that someone/some group is chosen in our sample.
+In our case, that probability is 100%

+(d) [2 Pts] For the sampling procedure in part (c), name a group of individuals in the sampling frame, but not in the population of interest.
+For example, "Students majoring in Data Science at UC Berkeley" is an example of a group of individuals.

+Solution: International students taking the midterm.
+Students older than 25 taking the midterm

+- (e) [1 Pt] What forms of error/bias are present in the sampling technique presented in part (c)?

+- □ Selection bias

+- □ Response bias

+- □ Non-response bias

+- $\Box$ Chance error

+- $\Box$ None of the above

 Solution: Note: An older version of this question included an assumption that everyone completed the question.
 Without this assumption, chance error and non-response bias are introduced into the survey.
+Chance error and non-response bias will be marked as correct.